What You Need to Know About Elon Musk

 Perhaps Elon Musk's most adventurous project is to secure our future as a multiplanetary species.
 His company, SpaceX, is planning a manned mission to Mars in 2024, leading to an estimated 80,000 humans living permanently on the red planet by the year 2040.

 Not only will we thrive in Martian cities, but we'll bootstrap our way to the stars, outliving extinction level events that nature throws at the rest of humanity on Earth (self-destruction included).

 "Always bear in mind that entropy is not on your side." - Elon Musk

 Musk's story is an extraordinary one.
 His start-ups and acquisitions have made leaps in design and engineering that have remade entire industries.
 From online banking, to self-driving electric cars, to solar roof tiles, to reusable space rockets.

 At the outset, many of Musk's ideas sound like the ravings of a lunatic.
 He's a visionary—he sees through the fog that blinds the rest of society.

 But time has shown he has consistently won out, often in the face of adversity.
 Add these factors together and Elon Musk is a ray of hope for humanity.
 Even if he is an absolute slave driver in the workplace.

-So here's everything you need to know about Elon Musk's backstory and scientific ambitions.
+So here's what you need to know about Elon Musk's backstory and scientific ambitions.

 Musk in Childhood